openbridge/ob_google-bigquery/README.md

 Note: If you are running in `TEST` mode no files are transfered to S3

-# Example: Running Batch Export
+### Example: Running Batch Export

-Also included is a simple shell script `/bigquery-job.sh` to run the container.
+Included is a simple shell script `/bigquery-job.sh` to run the container on a `HOST` machine.
 You may need to tweak this to fit your environment/setup.

 ```bash
 /usr/bin/env bash -c 'bigquery-job <mode> <start date> <end date>'